robinwang9/Music-recommendation-system/Intro.md

 A recommender system built in PySpark and designed for HPC environment.
 Submitted as term project for DS-GA 1004 Big Data at NYU.

-This Introduction is written in Markdown and to give a brief overview of the project.
+This Introduction is written in Markdown and to give an overview of the project.

 ## Description of files:
 - `Intro.md`: This file